gotar1/Gun-Laws-Analysis/README.md

 ![CA vs TX gun ralated death](images/Ca-vs-Tx/cal_vs_Tex_Death.png)

 As you can see from the above chart:

-General trend is that Texas gun related deaths is going up while California is going down, however, through out the course of this analysis time from 1999-2018, California numbers are very much the same in 1999 and 2018.
-Indeed, Texas have more gun related deaths in 2018 than California, but over all, California numbers did not improve much. this become more obvious with next analogy.
+General trend is that Texas gun related deaths is going up while California is going down, however, through out the course of this analysis time from 1999-2018,

+California numbers are very much the same in 1999 and 2018.
+Indeed, Texas have more gun related deaths in 2018 than California, but over all, California numbers did

-**Second**
+not improve much. this become more obvious with next analogy.

+**Second:**

 We looked at state total number of gun laws vs gun ralated death for the same period of time.